 - Bidding: You can choose from smart bidding methods like target ROAS, target CPA, and maximize clicks.
 And, you can also choose from manual or automatic bidding strategies.

 - Daily Budget: Businesses can always tell Google how much they are prepared to spend a day.
 Once the daily budget is reached, the campaign will become ineffective for the day.

-- Campaign Priority: Prioritization helps in deciding how much money and time you are willing to spend on each campaign.
+- Campaign Priority: Prioritization helps decide how much money and time you are willing to spend on each campaign.
 This prevents overlaps.

-- Networks and Devices: The campaigns can be used to show Google Discovery, Search partners, YouTube, and Search Network.
-The “Any networks” option will help you limit on placements within networks.
+- Networks and Devices: The campaigns can show Google Discovery, Search partners, YouTube, and Search Network.
+The “Any networks” option will help you limit placements within networks.
 The same holds good for devices.

 7. Success your Google shopping ads are live now